KOTNK-1/paintkit-737-300ER-project-76/README.md

   *  WARNINGS (separated layer included on engines.psd and 76Nose.psd)
   *  IT REMOVE BLACK LINES WHEN ONE PART OF FUELSELAGE CONNECT TO ANOTHER

-!i included engine_NML becouse it makes ring of engine nice and shyn!
+!i included engine_NML becouse it makes ring of engine nice and shiny!

 -
 That's how paint kit looks on airplane